Become an Inclusive Employers Member today

 - Men with mental health problems can earn 42% less money than men without them.

 Men’s Health Week is an opportunity for organisations to show that men’s health is an important concern to them, so that male colleagues may be more likely to speak up when they are experiencing low mental health, before the problem becomes more complex.
-Burnout and stress cost the UK economy £28bn a year, so it is important for employers to invest in employee health and well-being.
+According to the Centre for Mental Health, the total cost of mental ill health to the economy in England in 2022 was £300 billion, so it is important for employers to invest in employee health and well-being.

 And in regards to men’s physical health: